aaronhktan/jyut-dict/README.md

 craft karchive
 ```
 3. Set up Qt Creator with a kit from Craft, following instructions [here](https://community.kde.org/Craft#Using_Craft_with_an_IDE).
-4. Open Jyut Dictionary in Qt Creator, and add DEFINES+="PORTABLE" to the QMake configuration if you would like to isolate your debug build from any system files.
+4. Open CMakeLists.txt in Qt Creator, and define `CMAKE_CXX_FLAGS` as `-DPORTABLE -DDEBUG` in the CMake configuration if you would like to isolate your debug build from any system files.
 5. Compile and run!

 #### Ubuntu: Manual Git clone + Qt Creator